Ariane de Rothschild: Other activities

+Relationship with Jeffrey Epstein

-In 2023, a Wall Street Journal investigation revealed that de Rothschild had more than a dozen meetings with convicted sex offender Jeffrey Epstein.
+In 2023, a Wall Street Journal investigation revealed that de Rothschild had more than a dozen meetings with the financier and convicted sex offender Jeffrey Epstein.
 The bank initially denied that she had met with him, but later admitted that Rothschild "met with Epstein as part of her normal duties at the bank between 2013 and 2019".
-The journal also reported that she helped him find assistants.
+The journal also reported that she was ready to help him find assistants.
 In 2025, Wall Street Journal reported that in 2015 de Rothschild negotiated a $25 million consulting contract with Epstein.

+In March 2026, French financial prosecutors announced that the Paris arm of Ariane's company the Edmond de Rothschild Group was among several locations which were searched in connection to the Epstein investigation.

+Ehud Barak

+According to leaked emails and investigative reports released in late 2025, former Israeli Prime Minister Ehud Barak and Ariane de Rothschild were linked through a network of business and political dealings brokered by late financier Jeffrey Epstein.

+Family disputes

 Ariane sued her mother-in-law Nadine de Rothschild in Swiss courts to prevent her from using the name "Edmond" in her foundation's name (in reference to Nadine's late husband Edmond de Rothschild).
 Her claim was later denied by the Federal Supreme Court of Switzerland in 2025.
 Ariane, who controls 65.94% of Edmond de Rothschild Group, is also suing Nadine de Rothschild over the heritage left by Edmond.